-All recordings–both digital and analogue–have a noise floor.
-The term originated when manufacturers of analogue audio recorders referred to the extraneous noise that their machine created in addition to the desired recorded audio signal.
+All recordings–both digital and analog–have a noise floor.
+The term originated when manufacturers of analog audio recorders referred to the extraneous noise that their machine created in addition to the desired recorded audio signal.

 Often a background noise constitutes most of the audio recording and covers a portion of speech that needs to be audible in order to determine a series of events pertinent to the case.
 These noises can often be removed by the audio forensic expert to help determine facts about the series of recorded events.